Karl Miranda: Office of the Solicitor General

 His advocacy for better compensation and benefits for government lawyers contributed to the passage of R.A.
 9417, the OSG Reform Law, as well as similar legislation that improved the salaries and benefits of employees in other agencies under the Department of Justice.

 Appointment to the Sandiganbayan

 Miranda was appointed as the 62nd Associate Justice of the Sandiganbayan on January 20, 2016.
-He is the senior member of the court’s Sixth Division and serves as Chairman of the Sandiganbayan’s Budget and Finance Committee.
+He is the senior member of the court's Sixth Division and serves as Chairman of the Sandiganbayan's Budget and Finance Committee.

 He also chairs the Judiciary-Wide Committee on Data Reconciliation and represents the Judiciary at the Justice Sector Coordinating Council, composed of the Supreme Court, Department of Justice, and the Department of the Interior and Local Government.
-He is a member of the Judiciary’s Technical Working Group (TWG) on Sectoral Planning and Budgeting, the Supreme Court Subcommittee on the revision of the Rules on Civil Procedure, and the Criminal Law Department of the Philippine Judicial Academy.
+He is a member of the Judiciary's Technical Working Group (TWG) on Sectoral Planning and Budgeting, the Supreme Court Subcommittee on the revision of the Rules on Civil Procedure, and the Criminal Law Department of the Philippine Judicial Academy.

+On July 31, 2026, Miranda was the dissenting vote among three justices in the 3rd Division's ruling that granted the bail petition of former senator Bong Revilla at ₱1 million in his malversation case involving an anomalous flood control project in Pandi, Bulacan.
+The decision was based on the argument that the prosecution's evidence is "not enough to establish that the evidence of guilt against accused Revilla is strong."
+The court's ruling was criticized for the perceived unequal granting of bail amongst the seven respondents in the malversation case, with Revilla, a politician, being the sole person granted bail.
+In Miranda's dissenting opinion, he called the court's decision "difficult to justify", and stated that with the alleged scheme's design, "the diversion of public funds is committed through manipulation of the project identification, funding, and procurement processes. [...]
+In this [scheme] within the DPWH, commissions or 'commitments' received by the project proponent from contractors ultimately come from the budget allocated for the projects, necessitating the diversion of public funds. [...]
+Revilla's acts, as project proponent, therefore formed an indispensable part of the common criminal design..."